beagleboard/beaglebone-ai-64/QSG.md

 5. BeagleBone® AI-64 will boot.
 Any necessary username/password will be provided on-screen.

 6. Follow the instructions on the screen.

-# Wireless Connection

-1. Plug a 5V 3A USB type-C power supply into BeagleBone® AI-64's USB type-C port or 5V 3A power supply to the center-positive barrel jack.

-2. BeagleBone® AI-64 will boot.

-3. Connect your PC's WiFi to SSID "BeagleBone-_XXXX_" where _XXXX_ varies for your BeagleBone® AI-64.

-4. Use password "BeagleBone" to complete the WiFi connection.

-5. Open http://192.168.8.1 in your web browser.

-6. Follow the instructions in the browser window.

 # Trademarks